How to Detect Unauthorised AI Tools in Your Organisation

 The Goal Isn't to Block Everything

-Employees are turning to AI tools because they genuinely improve productivity.
-The role of IT isn't to be the department that says no — it's to make sure the organisation benefits from AI safely.
+Once you know what AI tools are actually in use, you can make deliberate decisions: approve, restrict, replace, or formally onboard them with proper security assessments.
+Employees are reaching for these tools because they genuinely make work easier.
+The role of IT is not to be the department that says no — it's to make sure the organisation benefits from AI without taking on risks it hasn't thought through.

 Start with visibility.
 Everything else follows.